 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The City has nonexchange revenue transactions where a receivable has been recorded because property taxes were levied, but the resources cannot be used until a future period.
 This item has been reported as a deferred inflow on the government-wide statement of net position.
-The City also has a deferred inflow related to pensions which resulted from changes in the components of the net pension liability.
+The City also has deferred inflows related to pensions and OPEB which resulted from changes in the components of the net pension liability and OPEB liability.